 The UK Government also plans to limit the employment allowance for illegal workers.
 Subsequently, employers will be unable to claim Employment Allowance for up to one year, in case:

 - They have been penalised by the Home Office;

 - They have exhausted all appeal rights against that penalty.

 One of the most talked-about events of 2017, Brexit might finally come into effect from 29 March 2019.
 It all started when Theresa May served the notice of the UK’s intention to quit by 29 March 2017, thus triggering the process for leaving the EU under Article 50 of the Lisbon Treaty.

-While the Treaty sets a 2-year time frame so that the EU and a member state may hold negotiations on the terms of that state’s departure, once the Article 50 date is triggered, this period may extend by agreement.
+The Treaty sets a 2-year timeframe so that the EU and a member state may hold negotiations to extend the period of that state’s departure, as soon as the Article 50 date triggers.

 Also, during December 2017, the Prime Minister attempted to enshrine 29 March 2019 as the date for the United Kingdom’s official exit from the EU.